 This morning we will cruise to the beautiful little town of Bruges, known as the "Venice of the North".
 In the afternoon we join a guided walking tour of Bruges with a local guide.
 You will also have time to explore the many museums and maybe buy some of the handmade lace or take a boat trip on the small canals which meander through this picturesque town.
 Tonight is the Farewell Captain's Dinner on board.

 After breakfast, disembark La Nouvelle Etoile and transfer to your drop-off point in Bruges or Brussels.

-sample itinerary and is subject to change.
+Note: This is a sample itinerary and is subject to change.